CloudMe

 CloudMe is a file storage service operated by CloudMe AB that offers cloud storage, file synchronization and client software.
 It features a blue folder that appears on all devices with the same content, all files are synchronized between devices.
-The CloudMe service is offered with a freemium business model and provides encrypted SSL connection with SSL Extended Validation Certificate.
+The CloudMe service is offered with a freemium business model and provides an encrypted SSL connection with an SSL Extended Validation Certificate.
 CloudMe provides client software for Microsoft Windows, macOS, Linux, Android, iOS, Google TV, Samsung Smart TV, WD TV, Windows Storage Server for NAS and web browsers.

 As a cloud sync storage provider, CloudMe has a strong focus on the European market and differentiates itself from other storage providers with mobility and media features like Samsung SmartTV support.

 Recently Novell announced support for the CloudMe service in their Dynamic File Services Suite.
 Novosoft Handy Backup version 7.3 also announced support for CloudMe.
 WinZip is also integrated with CloudMe.
 There are many third party mobile apps and software available for CloudMe, many using the WebDAV support of CloudMe.